th@tavro:~/$ date

 photography

-surprisingly, i have not taken a single photo this month.
+i have not taken a single photo this month either. but here is the video from operas italy trip.

 music